Suraiya Shahab: Career

 After spending over ten years in Zahedan, she returned to Pakistan in 1973 and became associated with Pakistan Television and Radio Pakistan until she was selected for BBC Urdu Service in 1984.

 In the 1990s, she moved to Germany and worked for many years for the German national radio Deutsche Welle.
 During her long stay in Frankfurt, she authored 2 novels, a collection of fiction, and a collection of poetry.

 Personal life

 Suraiya first married her colleague Nazrul Isalm Afza while she was working for the radio in Karachi, who was a Bengali artist.
 Later, they moved to Iran.
 Two of her three children were born in Iran.
-During the early 80s, her first husband passed away.
+During the early 80s, her first husband died.
 Her second husband was from Germany.
 She had two sons and a daughter.